Lilahamstern/ced/README.md

 ## Acknowledgments

-* Plan and create a bigger application.
+- Plan and create a bigger application.
-* Database design
+- Database design
+- and much more